-Russia has a vast opportunity for hunting different species of Snow Sheep; they can be found only in the most remote and practically inaccessible areas of Russia.
-Snow sheep population in Russia is estimated to be around 57,000 heads and that is not including protected species such as Putorana Sheep and Chukotka.
-Kolyma Snow Sheep inhabit mountainous terrains of Khabarovsk and Magadan region in Russia.
-Hunters can still found excellent populations of Snow Sheep there.
-Success is nearly 100%.
+They can be found only in the most remote and practically inaccessible areas of Russia.
+Snow Sheep population in Russia is estimated to be around 57,000 heads and that is not including protected species such as Putorana Sheep.
+Kolyma Snow Sheep inhabits mountainous terrains of Magadan region in Russia.
+Hunters can l find excellent populations of Snow Sheep there.
+Success is close to 100%.

 How to get there:

 You fly to Moscow where you are met by our crew, and then you will fly to Magadan.
 We will do everything possible to expedite the customs procedure.
-From Magadan you will be transferred to the camp by helicopter MI-8.
-It takes almost two hours to get to camp.
+From Magadan you will be transferred to the camp either by helicopter MI-8.
+It takes almost two hours to get to camp or by boat to hunt on the coast.

 Snow sheep hunting:

 Traditional stalking hunt.
-Each hunter will have one guide and one assistant.
 Backpack and lots of hard hunting on foot can be expected.
-Be in good shape.
+Be in a good shape.
 A temporary tented camp is set up with the specific goal of hunting a particular animal or area

 40 up to 50F – during the day time